 This peak is known as South Timpanogos or Second Summit.
 It is only 27 feet lower than Mount Timpanogos.
 This peak can be climbed from the saddle separating it from Mount Timpanogos.
 A more challenging route goes up Razorback Ridge.
 It is a long route and one of the most exciting scrambles in the area.
 It is suggested that you climb this route when conditions are dry.
 There is considerable exposure so it isn't climbed as often as the standard route.

 Southeast Timpanogos - (11,607 feet)

 The Southeast Summit is located southeast of South Timpanogos.
 It can be reached directly from Cascade Cirque from its east ridge.
-This route starts in the vicinity of Stewart Falls.
+This route starts in the vicinity of Stewart Falls and requires steep off trail hiking.
 Big Provo Hole is located to the southeast of the mountain.
 It is also be climbed by traversing the ridge from the Southwest Peak of Timpanogos.

 The Shoulder - (11,161 feet)